Ajay-Sati/Exploratory-Analysis-of-Global-Cancer-Trends/README.md

 This project presents a structured Exploratory Data Analysis (EDA) of a cancer dataset with the objective of understanding data quality, identifying statistical patterns, and generating evidence-based insights.
 The analysis focuses on demographic variables, cancer categories, and relevant clinical attributes to support downstream analytical or modeling workflows.

-Scope of Work
+#### Scope of Work

-Data inspection and validation
+- Data inspection and validation

-Assessment of missing, inconsistent, and noisy values
+- Assessment of missing, inconsistent, and noisy values

-Statistical profiling of numerical and categorical features
+- Statistical profiling of numerical and categorical features

-Univariate and multivariate exploratory analysis
+- Univariate and multivariate exploratory analysis

-Visualization-based interpretation of trends and distributions
+- Visualization-based interpretation of trends and distributions

-Preparation of the dataset for advanced analytics
+- Preparation of the dataset for advanced analytics
+- Hypothetical testing for deeper analysis

 #### Outcome